 The baseball game hadn’t even started when Kishari Sing began to feel that something was seriously wrong.
-She knew that, like her father, she reacted badly to alcohol; even a small taste of Irish Cream in high school had made her wheeze.
+She knew that, like her father, she reacted badly to wine and other types of alcohol; even a small taste of Irish Cream in high school had made her wheeze.

 Still, in the parking lot outside the San Diego stadium, her college friends tried to convince Sing that she could build up a tolerance to alcohol, and specifically to their drink of choice – a cheap boxed rosé.
 She drank one glass and remembers little after that.

 “It completely whacked me out.
 I was sick the entire time,” recounts Sing, now a marketing executive in Los Angeles.

 “There’s a photograph of me at the game, and there’s this row of fraternity guys cheering – but I’m all red and puffy and trying to sleep on someone’s shoulder.
 I was completely incapacitated.”

 Fortunately, the reaction to the cheap vino didn’t progress any further – but it was serious enough to keep Sing away from wine for good.
 “It made me so ill,” she says.
 “So it really wasn’t worth it.”

 Sing is not alone.
 In fact, roughly 8 percent of people worldwide suffer from allergic-type responses to wine, and even relatively small amounts of the age-old drink can lead to symptoms including redness, itching, swelling, runny nose, headaches and asthma flare-ups.